TomiwaAribisala-git/golang_musings/README.md

 bookings[0] = firstName + " " + lastName
 fmt.Println("Welcome", firstName, lastName)
 ```
-- Slices: an abstraction of an array, more flexible and powerful--variable-length or get a sub-array of its own, slices have a size like an array, but can be resized when needed.
+- Slices: an abstraction of an array, more flexible and powerful; variable-length or get a sub-array of its own, slices have a size like an array, but can be resized when needed.
 ```go
 a := []int{}
 printSlice(a)